aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Once messages are produced, they are written to the single partition `p0` of `demo-topic`.
 All the messages will be consumed by the single consumer `co0` which is part of the single consumer group `consumer group A`.

+Once you run one of the above consumer program ``python consumer.py``, you'll see the program running in the terminal but not doing anything!
+That's because the consumer instance is listening for messages and currently, there's no message to print out.
-To see this in action, run the consumer code in one terminal first and then execute the producer code in another.
+To see some action on this terminal, run the producer code in another terminal.
 You will see the same record appear on the producer program terminal.

 What would happen if there were two partitions in this case, `p0` and `p1`?
 In this case, messages would be published to partition randomly.
 The consumer `co0` would take a round robin approach when consuming messages from this topic.